 GeneCards Summary for OPRM1 Gene

 OPRM1 (Opioid Receptor Mu 1) is a Protein Coding gene.
-Diseases associated with OPRM1 include Substance Dependence and Opioid Dependence 1.
-Among its related pathways are Neuroscience and Signaling by GPCR.
+Diseases associated with OPRM1 include Substance Dependence and Drug Dependence.
+Among its related pathways are IL4-mediated signaling events and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and voltage-gated calcium channel activity.
 An important paralog of this gene is OPRK1.

 UniProtKB/Swiss-Prot Summary for OPRM1 Gene